Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 	- Cardiac output is known to be high
 	- Other approaches have failed
 ![[Pasted image 20260322110500.png]]

+### Steroids
+- Corticosteroids should not be used routinely for patients with septic shock
+	- the weight of evidence does not support a benefit in terms of patient-orientated outcomes
+	- ACTH stimulation tests are not useful in this patients
+	- hydrocortisone 200 mg IV daily is an option for septic shock patients who are refractory to vasopressors (e.g. adults requiring IV noradrenaline at 20-30 micrograms/h) and no other cause found; despite an absence of convincing supportive evidence of benefit
+- Corticosteroids should be used in patients who have shock and a specific indication for corticosteroid therapy
+	- e.g. anaphylaxis, known steroid dependence (e.g. for chronic immunosuppression), known hypoadrenalism, other steroid-responsive conditions like asthma or rheumatoid arthritis
 # Appendix
 | Drug                      | Alpha-1 | Beta-1 | Beta-2 | Dopamine | Effect on SVR | Effect on HR | Effect on CO | Effect on BP |
 | ------------------------- | ------- | ------ | ------ | -------- | ------------- | ------------ | ------------ | ------------ |